Table of Contents

-The pathophysiology of gestational diabetes and diabetes type 2 are identical, for the most part.
-During the pregnancy, the carbohydrate metabolism changes.
-In the first trimester, increased estrogen and progesterone levels are associated with a decrease in fasting blood sugar until 12 weeks of gestation.
+The pathophysiology of gestational diabetes and diabetes type 2 is identical for the most part.
+During pregnancy, the carbohydrate metabolism changes.
+In the 1st trimester, increased estrogen and progesterone levels are associated with a decrease in fasting blood sugar until 12 weeks of gestation.

 Certain risk factors facilitate the development of gestational diabetes.

 - Record of diabetes mellitus within the family

 - Previous pregnancies with an overweight fetus (> 4.5 g)

 - Ingestion of medication against insulin (i.e., glucocorticoids)

 Symptoms and Clinical Features

 A case study about gestational diabetes could look like this.

 A 36-year-old woman in the 9th week of pregnancy is pregnant with her 2nd child.
 Her 1st pregnancy was uneventful and the healthy child, who was born 7 days after the due date, had a birth weight of 4280 g.